account-for-us/giving-credit-website/content/about.md

 <div class="columns">
     <div class="column">
         <p>
-            <strong>Account For Us</strong> is being developed by <a href="https://www.linkedin.com/in/davidihenderson/">David Henderson</a> at Princeton University where he is a <a href="https://behavioralpolicy.princeton.edu/news/inaugural-sugarman-fellows-join-center">Sugarman Practitioner in Residence</a>.
+            <strong>Giving Credit</strong> is being developed by <a href="https://www.linkedin.com/in/davidihenderson/">David Henderson</a> at Princeton University where he is a <a href="https://behavioralpolicy.princeton.edu/news/inaugural-sugarman-fellows-join-center">Sugarman Practitioner in Residence</a>.
         </p>
         <p>
             Like many of us, David is grateful to have been invested in by his community.
 There have also been times where David has been the bank